-When not making films, she watches hundreds of them as part of her role on the Selection Committee for the Melbourne Queer Film Festival runs filmmaking workshops teaching young queer people how to make their first films.
+When Kate’s not making films, she watches hundreds of them as part of her role on the Selection Committee for the Melbourne Queer Film Festival.
+She also runs filmmaking workshops teaching young queer people how to make their first films.